 When you decide on a house, you should check the house is a registered HMO.
-If you live in a property with three or more people from more than one household, your house must be registered as an HMO by the landlord.
+If you live in a property with more than two people who are not from the same family, your house must be registered as an HMO by the landlord.